ssan93/ssan93/README.md

 <hr>

 I'm a Full Stack Software Engineer with four years of hands-on experience in React/Next, Node.js and TypeScript.
-Currently based in Seoul, I am looking for opportunities to exchange views on developing methods.
+I am looking for opportunities in Germany to exchange views on software engineering.

 <h2>💻 I'm Currently working on</h2>

 - Web application to provide images for a live slideshow during weddings
-- React Certification
+- React Certification - level 3 (Certified level 2 in October 2024)
-- TOPIK 1 Certification
+- TOPIK-I Certification

 <h3>Languages and Tools:</h3>